Fiordland National park hiking trails

 Te Anau – Luxmore Hut, Control Gates

 This amazing one of the Fiordland National Park day hikes will take a full day but it’s well worth your time, especially when it’s a sunny day.
 The return time will be some 8-10 hours however you can shave off 1.5 hrs each way by taking a water taxi from Te Anau to Brod Bay, skipping the first part of the hike that leads you along the shores of Lake Te Anau.
-The hikes climbs steeply up through a beech forest and eventually reaches the bushline.
-From here you will climb all the way up to Luxmore Hut, offering great views of the area around the lakes and the mountains in the distance.
-With a bit of luck kea can be seen at Luxmore Hut, so keep an eye out on your belongings.
-This is definitely my favorite dayhike in the area!

 The Routeburn Track

-Hiking The Routeburn Track had always been a dream of mine and so I have not just hiked it once but twice over the past couple of years.
+Hiking The Routeburn Track had always been a dream of mine and so I have not just hiked it once but three times over the past couple of years.
 This 32 km tramping track takes you from the Routeburn Shelter near Queenstown to The Divide on the Milford Road.
 It crosses amazing alpine landscapes and is not to be taken lightly, however it’s not much of a challenge for experienced hikers though.
 All huts must be booked in advance as they are part of the Great Walks of New Zealand and bookings can be made on the DOC website.

 The Kepler Track

 Having done most of New Zealand’s Great Walks, I’ve often received the question which of them is the best.
 I always have difficulties choosing between The Routeburn Track and The Kepler Track and I loved them both.
 The Kepler is a 4 day 60 km roundtrip hike from Te Anau and will lead you across some of the most stunning mountain ranges in Fiordland National Park.
 The second day especially is amazing, you will be above the treeline most of the time and the views into the wild are truly stunning.
 As well as the Routeburn Track, huts for the Kepler Track must be booked in advance.
-More on hiking the Kepler Track and my experience can be found here.

 The Hump Ridge Track

-Last but not least is the Tuatapere Hump Ridge Track, officially not a Great Walk but it certainly has all qualities to be one.
-In three days you will hike some 62 kms from ocean to bushline which can be a bit of a challenge but once you’re on the ridge, it will be well worth the effort.
 The lodges along the track are a bit more fancy than the ones on the Great Walk and you don’t have to bring your cooking gear is this is provided.
 Meals and drinks can be bought too, for reasonable prices.
 Hikers looking for a way less crowded option than the Routeburn or the Kepler Track should definitely consider hiking the Hump Ridge Track as it will be leading you through one of the most desolate places in Fiordland National Park you can get to by foot.

 hiking the hump ridge track new zealand